-However, some patients use raw juices of cannabis and high concentrated CBD oil as an attempt to treat the disease with a natural remedy.
+However, some patients use raw juices of cannabis and high concentrated CBD oil as an attempt to deal with the disease with a natural remedy.

-Many people use CBD in one form or another to treat cancer, but can CBD really help with chemo?
+Many people use CBD in one form or another to fight cancer, but can CBD really help with chemo?
 Let’s see what the evidence says:

 Does CBD help in recovering from the odds of chemotherapy or does it hurt your chances of recovery?
 Well, the answer to this question is still unknown.

-Chemotherapy is one of the treatments of cancer in which strong drugs are given to the patients orally and intravenously.
-Over 100 types of drugs are used in treating cancer.
+Chemotherapy is one of the procedures in which strong drugs are given to the patients orally and intravenously.
+Over 100 types of drugs are used in dealing with cancer.

-These drugs help in preventing cancer from spreading to other parts of the body slows down the growth of tumors, and also kill cancerous cells.
-While chemotherapy is an effective way to treat cancer, it does have some serious side effects.
+These drugs help the other parts of the body with the cancer spread, slows down the growth of tumors, and may also kill cancerous cells.
+While chemotherapy is an effective way to deal with cancer, it does have some serious side effects.

 These side effects are due to the fact that along with attacking the cancerous cells, chemotherapy drugs also attack normal body cells that are healthy.
 Some of the common side effects include: